 AWARD WINNING AUTHOR AND SCREENWRITER

 Herman Raucher began his writing career during The Golden Age of Live Television, penning original one hour dramas for such esteemed shows as Studio One, Goodyear Playhouse and The Alcoa Hour.
-At about the same time, he was serving as Advertising Copy Director for Walt Disney whose new company, Buena Vista, was venturing from animated films into live action productions.
-It was also the time of the debut of Disneyland and all the excitement that came with it.
+At the same time, he was serving as Advertising Copy Director for Walt Disney whose new company, Buena Vista, was expanding from animated films into live action productions.
+The debut of Disneyland in California and all the excitement that came with it further employed his creative input.